 - Leading and supporting organizers in developing campaign plans to solve workplace problems and build power to win collective bargaining agreements.

 - Serving as the lead negotiator in chapter collective bargaining and assisting staff in contract negotiations in the other chapters.

-- Developing opportunities for quality improvement and healthcare transformation programs with organizers, member leaders, and employers.
+- Developing opportunities for quality improvement, workforce development, and healthcare transformation programs with organizers, member leaders, and employers.